 I was dying to connect with a PA and pick their brain, hear about everything they did, and possibly shadow for a day or two.

 But, the question remains: where do you start?

-Every single PA I know would love to be approached by a potential PA school applicant.
+Almost every PA I know would love to be approached by a potential PA school applicant.

-In fact, every time I hear one of my patients discuss their dream of a career in the medical profession (often as an MD) I make sure to mention "have you ever thought of going to PA school?"
+In fact, every time I hear one of my patients discuss their dream of a career in the medical profession (often as an MD), I make sure to mention, "Have you ever thought of going to PA school?"

-But we PAs are busy people, and as much as we love to share information about our jobs and bathe in your abundant joy of our successes, we have patients to see, phone calls to make, insurance companies to haggle and a plethora of other daily tasks that require our attention.
+But we PAs are busy people, and as much as we love to share information about our jobs and bathe in your abounding joy of our successes, we have patients to see, phone calls to make, insurance companies to haggle and a plethora of other daily tasks that require our attention.

 So how do you overcome this obstacle and find a PA to shadow?